-If you are a registrant (This link will open a new window), you must file a GST and a QST return for each reporting period even if you are not entitled to a refund or have no amount payable.
+If you are a registrant, you must file a GST and a QST return for each reporting period even if you are not entitled to a refund or have no amount payable.
 Because the GST and QST are both administered by Revenu Québec, you can use a combined GST/HST-QST return.

 You may also be charged a penalty if you are required to file your GST and QST returns online and you fail to do so.

-You are ready to complete your GST and QST returns once you have calculated
+You can complete your GST and QST returns once you have calculated:

 - the GST and QST you collected or were required to collect (that is, tax billed but not paid) on your taxable supplies (excluding zero-rated supplies) during the reporting period; and

 - the input tax credits (ITCs) and input tax refunds (ITRs) to which you are entitled for the GST and QST you paid or were required to pay on your purchases during the reporting period.

 If the amount of your ITCs and ITRs is greater than the amount of the GST and QST you collected or were required to collect during the same reporting period, the difference is your refund.
 In the opposite case, the difference is the amount you must remit to us.
 Whether you have a refund or an amount payable, any adjustments that you have made must be taken into account no later than the filing deadline for your return.